Each week, the Herald receives submissions from letter-writers. Most are published, in print and online. Some are not.

 No poems: The Herald likely will not publish poems — and especially poems about non-issues — whether original works or excerpts of other authors' work.

 Don't promote an event: Letters should be about issues and opinions.
-However, a letter about a current issue that may include information about a related meeting or event is OK.
+However, a letter about a current issue that may include information about a related event is OK.

 Similarly, suggesting readers visit a third-party website may result in a letter not being published.